 In reserving these funds, an SEA may not reduce the sum of the allocations an LEA receives under subpart 2 of Part A below the sum of the allocations the LEA received for the preceding fiscal year.
-For this calculation, the FY 2010 appropriations act (Pub.
-L. No. 111-117) excluded the portion of an LEA's FY 2009 allocation provided through ARRA.
 If funds are insufficient to reserve 4 percent and meet this provision, the SEA is not required to reserve the full amount.